 Doing an honors thesis is very demanding academically and takes a great deal of time and effort.
-Students find that doing the research not only takes time, but writing and even the mechanics of making proper citations, putting together extensive bibliographies, and creating and referencing figures and tables is much more time consuming than they had ever imagined.
-Occasionally, students are unable to complete the thesis in time for the spring deadline.
-As the program guidelines suggest, it is best to start honors research in your junior year.
+Students can find that the process, which involves multiple participants, significant planning and collaboration, and various institutional components (such as securing IRB approval, gaining access to labs and undertaking lab work, etc.) can be not only time consuming but can pose unforeseen challenges.
+Developing a sound research methodology, learning to craft an extended argument, and even the mechanics of referencing figures and tables, making proper citations, and putting together extensive bibliographies, can be more time consuming than students had ever imagined.
+Occasionally, honors students are unable to complete the thesis in time for the spring deadline.
+It is advisable to think well ahead and to begin conducting research, or to prepare for that research, during the junior year prior to registering for the honors program in the senior year.

 There are two other factors you should consider when weighing the advantages and disadvantages of honors research:

-1) Although faculty will help you as much as they can, you will have to learn to work independently more than you may be used to.
+1) Although faculty will help you as much as they can, you will have to work independently more than you may be used to.

-Choosing a Topic: It is important to work in an area in which you are especially interested, and with which you have a solid academic groundwork, i.e., on which you have completed upper level coursework, written a paper, or done some preliminary research in class.
+It is important to work in an area in which you are especially interested, and with which you have a solid academic groundwork, i.e., on which you have completed upper level coursework, written a paper, or done some preliminary research in class.
 Before agreeing to supervise an honors thesis, your faculty advisor will generally expect you to have taken upper level courses that relate to your topic.
-Past honors theses are on file and can be accessed through Dr. Cook, Academic Coordinator.
-These are useful for ideas about topics, as well as for many aspects of working on a thesis, such as methods, length, and format.
-You will need to discuss potential thesis topics and the data that may be available to address them with faculty before they agree to advise an honors thesis.
+Past honors theses are on file and can be accessed through Ms. Kirsten Jacobsen, Academic Coordinator.
+It is useful to review these for ideas about topics, as well as for many aspects of working on a thesis, such as methods, length, and format.
+You will need to discuss potential thesis topics with faculty that agree to advise an honors thesis.

-Research Method: Methods will vary greatly with subject, and should be discussed in detail with your advisor.
+Research Methods: Methods will vary greatly with subject, and should be discussed in detail with your advisor.
 Methods classes in the relevant subdiscipline of anthropology will be helpful.

-Expenses: You should consider applying for research funds from the Office of Undergraduate Research.
+You might consider applying for funds from the Office of Undergraduate Research to conduct summer research, or to travel to a conference and present your research results.
+Keep in mind that, when working with human subjects, you must obtain human subjects approval from the Washington University Institutional Review Board prior to beginning that research, as detailed at the end of these guidelines.
 There are also small grants available from Sigma Xi.
 Short proposals are required and you should discuss these with your advisor.
 The deadlines for proposals are in November each year.
 Forms are available in the Anthropology office.
 You should also bear in mind that you get academic credit for doing honors research, but do not have normal expenses such as the purchase of textbooks or laboratory fees.
-You should save this money toward research expenses such as photocopying.
+You should save this money toward research expenses such as printing and binding.